nvlgzr/notion2svelte/DonenessTracker.md

 # Icebox

+- Side note: I think image embeds are going to be an issue pretty soon.
+Consider asking for help with this piece!!!
 - Publish to npm
 - Extract page processing from db access so that individual pages can be targeted for rapid exploration
 - Replace App.svelte with version that has the animated logo centered